 The contiguous zone can be defined as the belt which extends 12 nautical miles beyond the territorial sea limit.

 A coastal state’s control on this area is limited to prevention of actions which can infringe its customs, fiscal, and immigration laws.
 It can also act if any activity in the contiguous zone threatens regulations in the territorial sea.

 It is possible that vessels carrying noxious dangerous substances or waste may be turned away on public health or environmental grounds.

 Exclusive economic zone

 The exclusive economic zone can be defined as a belt of water which extends up to 200 nautical miles from the baseline of the coastal state.
 Thus it includes both territorial sea and contiguous zone.

 The exclusive economic zone provides the coastal state control over all economic resources such as fishing, mining, oil exploration, and marine research.

 The coastal state also has jurisdiction regarding protection and preservation of natural resources and marine environment.

 The continental shelf can be defined as the area whose outer limit shall not exceed 350 nautical miles from the baseline or shall not exceed 100 nautical miles from the 2500 meters isobath.

 The coastal state has exclusive rights for exploring and exploiting its natural resources in this area.
-The state also has the exclusive rights to authorize and regulation drilling on the shelf for all purposes.
+The state also has the exclusive rights to authorize and regulate drilling on the shelf for all purposes.